OLC-Bioinformatics/OLC_NAS_Tools/README.md

 To make sure that nothing has broken on this before pushing new versions:

-Test FASTA retrieve: should end up with 3 fasta files in `fastas` folder, and a warning message that 2019-FAKE-2222 couldn't be found.
+Test FASTA retrieve:

 `nastools.py -f seqids.txt -o fastas -t fasta`

+There should be four FASTA files in `fastas` folder, and the following warning messages:

+    Located multiple copies of 2018-MER-0103 at the following locations: /mnt/nas2/processed_sequence_data/merged_assemblies/merged_38/BestAssemblies, /mnt/nas2/processed_sequence_data/merged_assemblies/merged_14285_Assembled/BestAssemblies.
+    Please ensure that only a single copy is present on the NAS

+    Files for the following SEQ IDs could not be located: 2019-FAKE-2222

 Test FASTQ retrieve:

 `nastools.py -f seqids.txt -o fastqs -t fastq`

+There should be eight FASTQ files in `fastqs` folder, and the following warning message:

+    Files for the following SEQ IDs could not be located: 2019-FAKE-2222